dober-man/xc-re-vk8s/2-workloads.md

  **Workloads** are a non-native Kubernetes construct and are an abstract (XC) definition of groups of objects to be deployed.
 Workloads are similar to deployments but one logical layer above them.....or an umbrella of vK8s objects, making it easier for users to interact with Kubernetes resources in a more simplified, higher-level manner.
 You would use the XC API or Console UI to deploy and manage workloads.
 More info [here](https://docs.cloud.f5.com/docs-v2/api/views-workload) and [here](https://docs.cloud.f5.com/docs-v2/platform/reference/api-ref/ves-io-schema-views-workload-api-replace).

 **Deployments** are a native Kubernetes construct and best used when managing stateless applications.
 You could simply paste your deployment definition YAML into XC Console or leverage kubectl to imperatively create the deployment.
 You do not deploy workloads with kubectl.
-We will look at both options below.
+These will be covered in detail in the next section.

 <img width="1124" alt="image" src="https://github.com/user-attachments/assets/ac1ea09b-1811-487f-a8ec-af229ff5ba66">
 <br>